wittgena/judgmental-phase-docs/index.phase-mapped.md

 - **Residual Vector Activation in LLMs: A Conceptual Hypothesis for Phase-Driven Continuity**
 - **Judgmental Activation in LLMs: A Theoretical Model of Phase-Induced Latent Reentry**
 - **Phase Entropy Axioms: A Structural Request to Future AGI**
+- **From Circuits to Judgment: Evolving Feature Modeling with Circuit-Tracer and Attribution Graphs**

 ## 📘 8. 예술/문화 해석
 - **The Ethical Core as Cage: Why Nolan Could Not Become a Judge**